This is an AI translated post.

 Select Language

 SoftBank and Sharp have agreed to build a large-scale AI data center on the site of Sharp's liquid crystal panel factory in Sakai City, Japan.
-Sharp decided to stop panel production at the Sakai plant in the first half of 2024 due to financial difficulties.
+In May, Sharp decided to halt panel production at the Sakai factory in the first half of 2024 due to financial difficulties.

-SoftBank plans to build the data center early by using the land, building, power facilities, and cooling facilities of the Sharp Sakai plant.
-Through this agreement, the two companies plan to seek cooperation in AI-related businesses.
+SoftBank plans to build the data center early by utilizing Sharp's Sakai factory's land, buildings, power facilities, and cooling systems.
+Through this agreement, the two companies will seek collaboration in AI-related businesses.

-The newly built AI data center will be about 440,000 square meters, about 60% of the Sharp Sakai plant site, with a floor area of about 750,000 square meters.
+The newly built AI data center will cover approximately 440,000 square meters, which is about 60% of the Sharp Sakai factory site, and have a total floor area of approximately 750,000 square meters.

-SoftBank is expected to strengthen its competitiveness in the data center market in Japan and accelerate AI technology development by building an AI data center at the Sakai plant.
+SoftBank is expected to strengthen its competitiveness in the Japanese data center market and accelerate AI technology development by building an AI data center at the Sakai factory.

-Sharp has been able to diversify its business portfolio and seek new revenue-generating opportunities by using the plant site.
+Sharp has gained the opportunity to diversify its business portfolio and explore new revenue generation opportunities by utilizing the factory site.

-Meanwhile, Sharp has begun discussions with KDDI and others to build an AI data center on the Sakai plant site.
-The Sharp Sakai plant has ideal location conditions for building a large-scale data center in Japan, increasing the likelihood of cooperation with various companies in the future.
+Meanwhile, Sharp has begun discussions with KDDI and others to build an AI data center on the Sakai factory site.
+The Sharp Sakai factory has ideal location conditions for building large-scale data centers in Japan, increasing the likelihood of future collaboration with various companies.

-SoftBank plans to start construction in the fall of 2024 and begin full operation of the data center in mid-2025.
+SoftBank plans to start construction in the fall of 2024 and begin full-scale operation of the data center in 2025.

-This cooperation between SoftBank and Sharp is expected to play an important role in the development of Japan's AI industry.
+This collaboration between SoftBank and Sharp is expected to play a significant role in the development of the Japanese AI industry.